Super Basketball League: Former teams

+Timeline

 Champions

 Champions and other postseason standings are listed below:

 Finals appearances

 This is a list of the teams which have advanced to the SBL Finals and the overall win–loss records they have registered in the Championship Series.

 League MVP

 The winner of the Super Basketball League Most Valuable Player (MVP) award is chosen by reporters.
 The recipients of the award are listed below: